Thibo04/pythongroupproject/README.md

 ## Notes

-- Some features may require administrator privileges depending on the operating system
+- Some features may require administrator/root privileges depending on the operating system
+- The system-level stealth engine only works on Windows.
+There is a simulation (smoke_test.py) available though, which    can  be chosen in the services-menu, when option 4 is chosen.

 ## Course Information

 - University group project
 - Programming language: Python
+- Deadline: 31st of December 2025